Church Planter - Korowai People, Indonesia

 Hanging in the coconut tree that night, Jimi had recommitted his life to God and swore to serve Him if he should live through the experience.
 However, once back to safety and faced with an attractive job opportunity, Jimi started work at the Timika mine.
-Yet, his heart was never at peace, and at last, he left all to serve God among the Northern Korowai people.
+His heart was never at peace, and at last, he left all to serve God among the Northern Korowai people.

 A Wife for Jimi

 Last October, in a remote Danowage village, Jimi celebrated his plain but joyous wedding with a faithful sister in Christ and co-worker, Perin.
-Jimi had prayed for a wife for several years, but refused to forsake his evangelistic calling.
-By faith, he often said, “If it is God’s will that I be married, He will provide a wife for me even here in the remotest jungle.”
+Jimi had prayed for a wife for several years but refused to forsake his evangelistic calling.
+By faith, he often said, “If it is God’s will that I will be married, He will provide a wife for me even here in the remotest jungle.”
 It seemed like an impossibility, but we serve a God who delights to do the impossible.

 Perin and Jimi often sit and pray at the bedside of the tribal sick.
-However, often all the local people do not appreciate their help.
+However, usually, all the local people do not appreciate their help.
 When Konderius (our language helper) lay dying, the local tribal people desired to work their traditional medicine and magic on the patient.
 Not only Perin and Jimi, but also Konderius refused the magic and continued to pray to God alone.
 Finally, several armed men dragged Perin and Jimi outside at arrow-point, threatening to shoot them unless they gave in and accepted the traditional medicine.
-When it was plain that their threats would not deter the pair from praying at the bedside of their friend, several locals blocked the door to prevent re-entry.
+When it was understandable that their threats would not deter the pair from praying at the bedside of their friend, several locals blocked the door to prevent re-entry.
 Later in the night, Konderius, recovering a small degree of strength, crawled out of that house and sent word for Jimi and Perin so that they might be present at his death.
 Together, Jimi and Perin were able to pray and recite Scripture with Konderius until he died.
 Prior to his death, Konderius called his friends together and pled with them, asking them to believe just as he believed, so that later, they would join him in heaven.
 This occasion is not the only time in which Jimi and Perin have suffered threats of physical violence.

 Yamis and the Children

 Yamis Ta-il, a five-year-old orphan from Ujung Batu is now being cared for by Jimi and Perin.
 The Ujung Batu people thought that the little boy was a witch.
-Two children died within a two-week period, probably due to malaria, and one of them (a 6-year old) had explained to the village how he had seen Yamis in a dream shortly before he died.
+Two children died within two weeks, probably due to malaria, and one of them (a 6-year old) had explained to the village how he had seen Yamis in a dream shortly before he died.
 This was proof enough for the majority of the villagers and even Yamis’s brother to motivate the village to disown him.
 The people discussed how best to get rid of Yamis.
 Should they drown him or should they carry him downriver and leave him in another village?
 They could not decide, and so Yamis was tied up and barely fed for two weeks.
 Finally, Ainus, an evangelist, learned of this and retrieved Yamis.
 He delivered him to the Danowage village for Jimi and Perin to care for him.
 Jimi stated, “We are still praying for the Lord to give us children, but for now, the Lord has given us these children, and we will take care of them as best we can.”
 In addition to Yamis, several other orphans spend most of their time in the home of Jimi and Perin.

 The Pig Attack